 Enable or disable agent self-protection on Linux

 Agent self-protection prevents local users from tampering with the agent.
-When enabled, if the user is prevented from tampering.
+When enabled, if a user tries to tamper with the agent, a message such as "Removal or modification of this application is prohibited by its security settings" is displayed.

-To uninstall Deep Security Agent, user must first disable agent self-protection.
+To uninstall Deep Security Agent, the user must first disable agent self-protection.

 You can configure agent self-protection by using either Deep Security Manager or the command line on the agent's computer.
 However, you must configure agent self-protection through Deep Security Manager for the first time.

-Before using agent self-protection, you must enable at least one of the following:
+Before using agent self-protection, you have to enable at least one of the following:

 Configure self-protection through Deep Security Manager